smarthomeNG/plugins/milight/_pv_1_3_0/README.md

               - '2'
 ```

-Hint: On and bricontrol are coupled, like a typical KNX dimmer.
+Hint: on and bri are coupled, like a typical KNX dimmer.

 ### logic.yaml

-Since SmartVISU does not support table input for RGB selection, following logic
-could be useful to calculate RGB table out of 3 seperate input for R; G and B values
+Since SmartVISU does not support table input for RGB selection, following logic could be useful to calculate RGB table out of 3 seperate input for R; G and B values

 #### Example